 There are many benefits to the Australian taxpayer for investing in a property.
 Benefits include negative gearing through to tax write-offs, and with strong property price growth over the past 25+ years, not to mention when you have finished paying it off, you can sit back and enjoy the weekly rental returns in your pocket.

 A residential unit or apartment for the purpose of investment is sound practice and often the first for ‘mum and dad’ investors looking to slip their toes in the investment water.
-Features include a unit or apartment’s relatively small size, through to the ease to which they are often rented, right through to the relatively low up-keep they may have.
+Features include a unit or apartment’s relatively small size, through to the ease with which they are often rented, right through to the relatively low upkeep they may have.

 Investing in a rental unit

-There can be minefields for investors without the right research, from the suburb, features in the building, sinking fund, body corporate, and tenancy issues – many of which can be avoided with a little planning and research.
+There can be minefields for investors without the right research, from the suburb, features in the building such as electrical faults, sinking fund, body corporate, and tenancy issues – many of which can be avoided with a little planning and research.